nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 ```

-Last step is committing and pushing.
-Since we configured GitHub actions this will trigger a job that will configure and deploy your site automatically.
+The last step is committing your code to GitHub and let the workflows you created take care of deploying your site.
+Since we configured GitHub actions, this will trigger a job that will configure and deploy your site automatically.

 ```bash
 git add .